 According to Business Insider, over 14 million customers utilized Dropbox as of December 2019.
 While Dropbox is trying to introduce new security measures to keep users safe, the company's history is fraught with security breaches such as the 2012 hack where 68 million account credentials were compromised.

 Most businesses don't full understand the critical security pitfalls of these platforms and the danger they could face when putting sensitive documents in these systems.
+With international employees who might be sponsoring dependents, beyond passports you also are potentially collecting social security numbers, children's birth certificates, and other personally identifiable documents which could be exposed under your watch.

 The biggest security issue threatening these generic cloud-based storage systems is the user's lack of IT control.
 These systems encode each user's data with an "encryption key," but the user itself doesn't hold the key.
 Instead, most servers prefer to store the digital key themselves.